Comedian Tom Arnold Says He's 'Teaming Up' With Michael Cohen To 'Take Trump Down'

 His hunt for the alleged tapes will be documented by Vice, which has launched a show dedicated to uncovering the recordings.
 According to Vice, Arnold has teamed up with numerous celebrities and entertainment executives to dig for evidence on Trump.
 The show is set to aid later this year.

 President Donald Trump’s personal attorney Michael Cohen, as CNN first reported in April this year, is currently under criminal investigation.
-More recently, as the Inquisitr reported, Cohen was implicated in a crime, and is currently a target of prosecutors looking into whether he had broken campaign finance laws, having allegedly made a $150,000 payment to ex-Playboy model Karen McDougal.
+More recently, as the Inquisitr reported, Cohen was implicated in a crime and is currently a target of prosecutors looking into whether he had broken campaign finance laws, having allegedly made a $150,000 payment to ex-Playboy model Karen McDougal.

 I love New York pic.twitter.com/J7AJg1HiHo